Scholarships Funding ROTC Students to Study Critical Languages

 Project GO-BU Chinese scholars on a day trip to Suzhou, China.
 Photo courtesy of Isabelle Nguyen-Phuoc, summer 2016

 Project GO, a nationwide initiative of the Defense Language and National Security Education Office, seeks to strengthen future military officers’ competence in critical world languages.
 Boston University has been part of Project GO since 2009.
-In the 2015-16 phase of the project, the principal language programs supported by Project GO-BU are Arabic, Chinese, and Russian.

 Project GO-BU Boston University